 - Candidates demonstrate self-motivation, organization, creativity, and skill to meet deadlines.

-- Express a genuine interest in learning about museum fundraising.
+- Express a genuine interest in learning about museum fundraising, arts administration, and events.

 - Must be highly organized and have excellent writing and research skills.